tokarskyibogdan/business-plus/README.md

 ### to download all libraries run command below in project root
 ###```$ npm i```

-### to compile stylus files run command below in project root
+### to compile stylus and pug files run command below in project root
 ###```$ gulp default```